DouradoD/POM-JAVA-PROJECT/README.md

 # POM Java Project

 ## Description
-This project implements the Page Object Model (POM) design pattern for a Java-based application.
-It is structured to facilitate easy maintenance and scalability of test automation scripts.
+This project implements the Page Object Model (POM) design pattern for a Java-based automation testing framework.
+It is designed to facilitate easy maintenance, scalability, and reusability of test automation scripts.
+The project uses Selenium, Cucumber, and JUnit for test execution and reporting.

+---

 ## Folder Structure
 ```